vortex-logger/vortex-logger/docs/api.md

 method itself, `level` is the log level itself.
 This hook ***must*** invoke the `method` function by using apply, like so: `method.apply(this, newArgumentsArray)`.

-For example, Pino expects a binding object to be the first parameter with an optional string message as the second parameter.
+For example, Bingo expects a binding object to be the first parameter with an optional string message as the second parameter.
 Using this hook the parameters can be flipped: